TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Concept/Index.rst

 Proposing Events
 ================

-If you need to extend something which has no event, hook or signal yet, then you should suggest emitting an event.
+If you need to extend something which has no event or hook yet, then you should suggest emitting an event.
 Normally that is rather easily done by the author of the source you want to extend.